-Fees: A "busy pricing" fee may be charged for busy delivery hours, you can also tip the driver (a 10% tip is included by default but can be changed).
+Fees: Prices start at $5.99 (Free for Instacart Express members).
+A "busy pricing" fee may be charged for busy delivery hours (not for Instacart Express members), you can also tip the driver (a 10% tip is included by default but can be changed).

 Minimum purchase: $10 ($35 for Instacart Express members)

-Items available: Groceries from local stores such as Whole Foods and Costco.
+Items available: Groceries and household goods from local stores such as Whole Foods, Costco, CVS and Petco.

-Delivery time: Two hour and one hour deliveries available.
+Delivery time: Two hour deliveries available (one-hour for Instacart Express members).
 You can schedule deliveries up to six days in advance.

 While TaskRabbit isn't a delivery service, you can use it as one—and when you do, it's the most flexible option on this list.
 With TaskRabbit, you pay someone by the hour to do just about anything you need, from a single grocery trip to going through your whole errands list.
 The downside is that pricing is very unpredictable.
 Different "taskers," as they're called, may charge different rates and the time it takes to do your delivery can vary (there's a minimum one-hour charge).
 Still, if you need more options than the other services offer, TaskRabbit is your best option.